choishingwan/PRSice/docs/index.md

 <h1>PRSice-2: Polygenic Risk Score software</h1>

+!!!
+Note
+    We are holding a Summer School on Polygenic Risk Score in Social, Genetics and Developmental Psychiatry Centre

 PRSice (pronounced 'precise') is a Polygenic Risk Score software for calculating, applying, evaluating and plotting the results of polygenic risk scores (PRS) analyses.
 Some of the features include: